Michad/tilegroxy/README.md

 * Provide a uniform ZXY mapping interface for incoming requests.
 * Proxy map tiles to ZXY, WMS, TMS, or WMTS backed map layers
-* Cache map tiles in disk, memory, s3, redis ...
+* Cache map tiles in disk, memory, s3, redis, or memcache
 * Generic support for any content type
 * Incoming authentication using a static key or JWT
 * Configurable timeout, logging, and error handling rules